CSUF-ACM/epp-review/src/_docs/pointers-references/brief.md

     <a href="{{ "/img/value-reference.gif" | prepend: site.baseurl }}"><img src="{{ "/img/value-reference.gif" | prepend: site.baseurl }}" class="center"></a>
 </div>

 Most simple function calls pass arguments by value.
-This means that when a function is called, it copies the value of the variable pass in, and never changes the value of the variable passed in itself.
+This means that when a function is called, it copies the value of the variable passed in, and never changes the value of the variable passed in itself.

 {% highlight c++ %}
 int add(int a)